Interpause/interpause-dev/README.md

 ## Description

 This is a [Next.js](https://nextjs.org/) project deployed on the [Vercel Platform](https://vercel.com/).
-While I called them "barely decent", I designed my [components](/components) with reuseability in mind, with some being relatively free of dependencies, so perhaps you could take a look at them?
+While I called them "barely decent", I designed my [components](/components)(except those under /personal) with reuseability in mind, with some being relatively free of dependencies, so perhaps you could take a look at them?

 When completed, this website will serve several purposes: